-I booked 4 nights at Captain’s Hotel in a bit of a rush after deciding to leave Tilos a day earlier than I’d planned.
-I’m travelling around Greece for 3 months and trying to stick to a £50 per day budget, including breakfast, where possible.
+I booked four nights at Captain’s Hotel in a bit of a rush after deciding to leave Tilos a day earlier than planned.
+I’m travelling around Greece for three months and trying to stick to a £50 per day budget, including breakfast, where possible.

-Having never visited Kos, I wasn’t even sure which resort to base myself in but decided to spend the first few nights in Kos Town so that I could easily walk from the ferry to my accommodation.
-I spent a while researching options on Booking.com, while checking TripAdvisor reviews in the hope of avoiding anywhere dodgy.
+Having never visited Kos, I wasn’t sure which resort to base myself in, but I decided to spend the first few nights in Kos Town to walk from the ferry to my accommodation easily.
+I spent a while researching options on Booking.com while checking TripAdvisor reviews in the hope of avoiding anything dodgy.
 Captain’s Hotel seemed to get reasonable feedback, was close-ish to the beach and town centre, included breakfast and even had its own pool (wasn’t a requirement, but a nice bonus).
-At €52.50 per night (roughly £45), it was under budget too.
+It was also under budget at €52.50 per night (roughly £45).

-On arrival, the reception staff were friendly and the place seemed nice enough, but sadly that’s where the good news ends.
-The room was small, which in itself wasn’t a problem, but the beds proved to be very uncomfortable with thin mattresses and lumpy pillows.
-The air conditioning was weak and unable to cope with the high-30’s Celsius temperatures.
-The bathroom was cramped with a tiny shower and garish green tiles that looked to be from the 1970s.
+On arrival, the reception staff were friendly, and the place seemed nice enough, but sadly, that’s where the good news ends.
+The room was small, which wasn’t a problem, but the beds proved to be very uncomfortable, with thin mattresses and lumpy pillows.
+The air conditioning was weak and unable to cope with the high 30 Celsius temperatures.
+The bathroom was cramped, with a tiny shower and garish green tiles that looked to be from the 1970s.

 Breakfast was equally disappointing: a meagre selection of dry bread, sliced ham and cheese, DIY instant coffee powder and sickly fake orange juice.